DanteLore/SmolbeanPlanet3D/README.md

 ## New building types

 Added a mine and a storehouse.
-This gives me a chance to create new colonist jobs - and mograte over to proper state machines.
+This gives me a chance to create new colonist jobs - and migrate over to proper state machines.
 ![Screenshot](./Docs/Images/screenshot39.png)

 ## World map